gtr33m/bitwarden_gcloud_cloudflare/README.md

 2. Run `cloudflared tunnel login` locally and select your domain to get the cert.
 3. Run `cloudflared tunnel create bwd`
 4. Run `cloudflared tunnel route dns bwd bed.example.com`
-5. Copy `~/.cloudflared/XXXXXXX.json` to the cloudflared folder in this repo.
+5. Copy `~/.cloudflared/XXXXXXX.json` to the cloudflared folder in this repo and rename it to tunnel.json.
+6. Fill `CLOUDFLARED_TUNNEL_NAME` part in the env file
-6. Make sure your desired domain for bitwarden are **not** exist in your Cloudflare DNS panel.
+7. Make sure your desired domain for bitwarden are **not** exist in your Cloudflare DNS panel.
    Cloudflared will create it later.
 If it exists, it fails.

 ## Configure Automatic Rebooting After Updates (_optional_)